-The “Shot on iPhone” program has long been aimed at showcasing some of the best photos that can be captured by the iPhone, and Apple is continuing that program into 2019.
-The company published a blog encouraging users to share the best photos they have taken on the iPhone.
-Entries will be accepted from now until February 7 — so if you need to go through your Apple Photos library, now is probably the time to do so.
+The “Shot on iPhone” program has long been aimed at showcasing some of the best photos that can be captured by the iPhone, and Apple has carried that program into 2019.
+After accepting submissions for the 2019 iteration of the competition, Apple has announced the winners, which will be featured in Apple advertisements and possibly even on billboards.

-Of course, this isn’t the first time Apple has encouraged iPhone users to submit their best photos.
-Apple has been running the Shot on iPhone series for some time now, aimed at showing off that the iPhone can take professional-quality photos.
-In recent years, the program has become more important than ever for Apple, given the fact that the likes of the Pixel and Galaxy series offer cameras that are just as good, if not better, than the camera on the iPhone.
+Apple has been running the Shot on iPhone series for some time now, to help show that the iPhone can take professional-quality photos.
+In recent years, the program has become more important than ever for Apple, given the fact that the likes of the Pixel and Galaxy series phones offer cameras that are just as good, if not better, than the camera on the iPhone.
 It’s expected that the 2019 iPhone, whatever it ends up being called, will offer improved camera tech that could put Apple back on top when it comes to smartphone cameras.

 Updated on February 26, 2019: Apple has announced the winners of the 2019 “Shot on iPhone” competition.